alexKleider/phInfo/README.md

         curl https://raw.githubusercontent.com/alexKleider/phInfo/master/pi-upgrade.sh | bash -s

-A reboot is necessary in order to implement the new kernel; the command to do this is included in the script.
-You'll have to log back on (after a few minutes delay) to continue.
+The command you just ran ends with a reboot (necessary in order to implement the new kernel) so you'll have to log back on (after a few minutes delay) to continue.

 ### Installation of Utilities